BLCM/bl3mods/Aaron0000/Balands/README.md

 Removed the ricochet text on the Stonethrower.

 Replaced Forge with Redistribution on the Green Monster, restored the unlisted splash effect and updated item description to be more accurate.
-Turns out giving items like the Sand Hawk excessive ammo regen without a timer isn't very healthy for balance.
+Turns out that giving items like the Sand Hawk excessive ammo regen without a timer isn't very healthy for balance.

 Fixed the Good Juju's secondary firing mode dealing less damage than it should.